About the Heart and Blood Vessels

 The left atrium receives blood from the lungs, which is rich in oxygen.

-The left ventricle pumps the blood from the left atrium into the body, supplying all organs with oxygen-rich blood.
+The left ventricle pumps the blood from the left atrium out to the body, supplying all organs with oxygen-rich blood.

-Four valves.
-The four valves: aortic, pulmonary, mitral, and tricuspid valves are designed to allow the forward flow of blood and prevent the backward flow.
+4 valves.
+The 4 valves: aortic, pulmonary, mitral, and tricuspid valves are designed to allow the forward flow of blood and prevent the backward flow.

 Blood vessels.
 These bring blood to the lungs, where oxygen enters the bloodstream, and then to the body: